giffordlabcvr/DIGS-tool/README.txt

 ############################################################################
-# README for Database-Guided Genome Screening Tool
+# README for Database-Integrated Genome Screening Tool
 ############################################################################

 This package comprises a framework - implemented in PERL - for performing